eliasrh/DDSync/DDSyncJulia/README.md

 ## Example data

-The example Spanish Springs dataset (Trugman & Shearer, 2017) is included only in the MATLAB folder (`DDSync/`).
+The example Spanish Springs dataset (from Trugman & Shearer, 2017 ; https://github.com/dttrugman/GrowClust) is included only in the MATLAB folder (`DDSync/`).
 This Julia package reads the same `dt.cc` and `catalog.txt` formats but does not bundle the files.

 ---

-## References / citation
+## References

+- Heimisson, E. R., Yu, Y. (2026, in preparation). *Graph-based denoising of differential travel-time observations with applications to pick reconstruction and path-difference tomography.*
 - Trugman, D. T., & Shearer, P. M. (2017). *GrowClust: A hierarchical clustering algorithm for relative earthquake relocation, with application to the Spanish Springs and Sheldon, Nevada, earthquake sequences.* **Seismological Research Letters**, 88(2A), 379–391.
-- Heimisson, E. R., et al. (2026, in preparation). *Graph-based denoising of differential travel-time observations with applications to pick reconstruction and a path-difference tomography formulation.*

 ---

 ## License (non-commercial)

 DDSync is licensed for **non-commercial** research and educational use only.
-Commercial or for-profit use (including internal commercial workflows) requires a separate written licensing agreement with the author.
-See `../LICENSE` for full terms.
+Commercial or for-profit use (including internal commercial workflows) requires a separate written licensing agreement with the author (eliasrafn@hi.is).
+See `LICENSE` for full terms.